OffchainLabs/nitro/docs/faqs/what_if_dispute.md

-# If there is a dispute, can my L2 transaction get reorged/ throwned out?
+# If there is a dispute, can my L2 transaction get reorged / throw out / "yeeted"? ?

 Nope; once an Arbitrum transaction is included on L1, there is no way it can be reorged (unless the L1 itself reorgs, of course).
 A "dispute" involves Validators disagreeing over execution, i.e., the outputted state of a chain.
 The inputs, however, can't be disputed; they are determined by the Inbox on L1.
 (See "Transaction Lifecycle")